redstudiosbr/kdrama-manager/README.md

 Welcome to K-Drama Manager, an interactive visual novel game set in the world of Korean dramas.
 This Unity-based project allows players to step into the shoes of a former famous actor who is now managing a talent agency in Seoul, South Korea.

-`Please note that **K-Drama Manager** is a work in progress.
-Features and documentation are subject to change as development continues.
-We welcome feedback and contributions to help improve the game.`
+`Please note that K-Drama Manager is a work in progress.`

 ## Features